A community united: Coping mechanisms II

 Arts and Crafts

-Janet, Dianne, and the Former Geriatric Nurse turned to forms of creation in order to cope.
+Janet Kelsey Werner, Dianne Haley, and the Former Geriatric Nurse turned to forms of creation to cope.
 All three adopted new crafty hobbies that not only passed the time but also connected them to other people.

 Scrapbooking family history: "So I’ve been kind of the historian for our family, and that’s been my–my wonderful niece who lives in Paso Robles, California, who has put together, as I told you my maiden name is Kelsey, and is putting together a, she’s a big scrapbooker, and it’s called Shutterfly, and doing a big thing on the Kelsey kindred and for some reason–maybe it was for whatever reason, I got a lot of the stuff, so I sent it all to her.
 And then we’ve been going back and forth." - Janet Kelsey Werner